NCC building class

 • Four or more dwellings on one allotment that are used for short-term accommodation (e.g. holidays).

 No, a duplex is not a Class 2 building.
-A duplex is considered a Class 1 building as it consists of a single sole-occupancy unit with no other above it.
+A duplex is considered a Class 1 building as it consists of two single-occupancy units with no other above it.

 NCC Part A6 categorises hotels as Class 3 buildings.